 The bigger picture of the development of a data-driven society and economy did not really feature in the Finnish debate.
 There was less attention given to the links with other developments in the global economy and ongoing changes in society.
 In the English-language material, these connections were more prominently discussed during the review period.

-On the basis of the review, it does not seem that the data economy Data economy The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services.
+On the basis of the review, it does not seem that the data economy Data economy An area of the economy where the collection and use of data are a key part of activities.
 Open term page Data economy as a concept is widely used in Finland.
 Instead, there may be talk about the use of data and the development and renewal of companies’ business operations using data and digitalisation.
 It is possible that Finland is only now starting to grasp the potential of the data economy.

 Other themes that emerged from the source material were the preservation of the welfare state through the development of data and digital technologies and the perspective of national competitiveness.
 From this angle, the data economy appeared as a significant opportunity for Finland.